-“Yeah, you've got a point there.
-Especially not knowing just where we're headed.” he said.
+“Yeah, you've got a point there, especially not knowing where we're headed.” he said.
 His head tilted up as he caught sight of what looked like a bird passing by.
 Ami took notice as well, her head tracking its flight.
 It was only then that the two truly looked at the planet on which they'd landed, and they were unable to stop staring.

-Enormous rolling hills, completely green without even a trace of brown; monolithic trees, stretching into the sky and almost touching the clouds; an immeasurable array of flora dotting its entirety, splashing color everywhere; seemingly endless rivers, clear enough to see the fish swimming in all met their eyes.
-It was truly stunning.
+Enormous rolling hills, completely green without even a trace of brown led off into the distance; monolithic trees, stretching high into the sky almost kissed the clouds; an immeasurable array of flora dotting the vast entirety of the ecosystem splashed color everywhere; seemingly endless rivers, clear enough to see the fish swimming, all met their eyes.
+It was truly a stunning vista to behold.

 “This might not be an ideal situation, Ami.
 But this place is just... it's...” he was unable to find a proper word to describe what he was seeing.

 The line began moving again, and faster than Ami had predicted.
 Soon enough, the pair saw their destination, whatever it may be, on the horizon.

 “Well, it looks like you were wrong about how long this would take, eh?”
 Jerren asked, smiling and gazing around at the pure beauty of the place they'd been taken.